 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 The Atomium in Brussels, is a landmark building located on the Heysel Plateau.
-It was constructed for the 1958 Brussels World’s Fair and is now a museum.
-The structure is 335 feet tall, with stainless-steel-spheres that are connected with each other, depicting an atomic structure formation.
+It was constructed for the first post-war universal world exhibition (EXPO 58) in 1958 and is now a museum.
+Atomium was designed by the engineer André Waterkeyn and architects André and Jean Polak.
+The structure is 335 feet tall, with nine massive stainless-steel-spheres that are connected with each other, depicting an atomic structure formation.
 Interestingly, each sphere has space for hosting exhibitions.
+Five spheres habitable and can be accessed through stairs, escalators and a lift.
+The topmost sphere also consists of a restaurant which from where you can have a panoramic view of Brussels.

 Suggested Read: 10 Essential Europe Travel Tips For The Newbies!